-Ask Dr. Dairy: What’s the difference between whole milk and fat-free milk?
+Ask Dr. Dairy: What’s the Difference Between Full-Fat and Low-Fat Dairy?

 In this series, Dr. Greg Miller, Ph.D., FACN, answers questions received from the health and wellness community.

-Question: What’s the difference between whole milk and fat-free milk?
+Question: What’s the difference between full-fat and low-fat dairy?

-Answer: Overall dietary guidance for a healthy population recommends choosing lower fat versions of milk, yogurt and cheese over whole milk dairy foods.
-You can feel good knowing that all cow’s milk contains the same nine essential nutrients, and is a good or excellent source of protein, calcium, vitamins A and D, vitamin B12, riboflavin, niacin, phosphorus and pantothenic acid.
+Answer: Overall dietary guidance for a healthy population recommends choosing lower fat versions of milk, yogurt and cheese over full-fat dairy foods.
+You can feel good knowing that all cow’s milk contains the same 13 essential nutrients, and is a good or excellent source of protein, calcium, vitamins A and D, vitamin B12, riboflavin, niacin, phosphorus, pantothenic acid, zinc, selenium, iodine and potassium.

 The primary difference between whole and fat-free milk is the amount of fat and calories.
 Whole milk contains 8 grams of total fat per cup and 150 calories, while a cup of fat-free milk contains almost no fat and about 80 calories.